Semih-H/IBM-HR-Attrition-Analysis/README.md

 <img width="532" height="414" alt="Employee Attrition Breakdown" src="https://github.com/user-attachments/assets/e44a8918-70ef-49ee-a3ff-c3b3859656bf" /> <br>

 With an attrition rate of 16%, roughly one in six employees leave the organization.
-This underscores the importance of identifying and addressing the key factors driving turnover.
+This underscores the importance of identifying and addressing the key factors driving turnover.<br>

 - ## Impact of Key Factors on Attrition